Transportation Eligibility

 Inclement Weather Procedures

-School bus service may be cancelled from time to time due to inclement weather and/or poor road conditions.
-In these cases, parents and students should develop alternate care/ transportation arrangements.
+To ensure the safety of students, school vehicle service may be cancelled from time to time due to inclement weather, extreme temperatures and/or poor road conditions.In these cases, parents and students should develop alternate care/transportation arrangements.

 Please note the following: